att/rcloud.dcplot/README.md

 [ggplot](http://ggplot2.org/), in the sense that it tries to define reasonable defaults and inferences for its parameters in order to reduce boilerplate.

-The charts are drawn with [dc.js](http://dc-js.github.io/dc.js/).
-An intermediate library, [dcplot.js](https://github.com/att/dcplot.js), performs the inference and defaults.
-As with all RCloud-JavaScript packages, [rserve.js](https://github.com/att/rserve-js) performs the magic translation from R to JavaScript data structures.
+The charts are drawn with [dc.js](http://dc-js.github.io/dc.js/). rcloud.dcplot pulls an R dataframe into a [crossfilter](https://github.com/crossfilter/crossfilter) instance.
+An intermediate library, [dcplot.js](https://github.com/att/dcplot.js), performs the inference and defaulting of chart parameters.
+As with all RCloud-JavaScript packages, [rserve.js](https://github.com/att/rserve-js) performs the magic translation from R to
+JavaScript data structures.

-rcloud.dcplot is the only known package which uses the ability to send R *expressions* across the wire.
+rcloud.dcplot is the only known package which uses [Rserve](http://www.rforge.net/Rserve/dev.html)'s ability to send R *expressions* across the wire.
 This makes it possible to generate JavaScript accessor functions from R code.